Client – Windel Energy and Canadian Solar – Mallard Pass Solar Farm

 Located on the border of Lincolnshire and Rutland, the solar farm is a large scale project between Windel Energy and Canadian Solar.

 Utilligence was recommended to the project via an existing client, thanks to their prior experience in successfully delivering and consulting on DCO solar projects.
 This experience and in-house engineering excellence positioned Utilligence to fully understand the impact the site would have on the national grid, the potential possible power yields that could be realised and to identify and mitigate the kind of potential issues from the early stage of the design process of such a large scale project.
-This prior experience means they are able to understand the many challenges that come with connecting a 400kV grid connection.
+This prior experience means they are able to understand the many challenges that come with connecting an up to 400kV grid connection.